 Why Is Phishing a Problem?

-Cyber criminals use phishing because it’s easy, cheap and effective.
+Cyber criminals use phishing emails because it’s easy, cheap and effective.
 Email addresses are easy to obtain, and emails are virtually free to send.
-With little effort and little cost, attackers can quickly gain access to valuable data.
-Those who fall for phishing scams may end up with malware infections (including ransomware), identity theft, and data loss.
+With little effort and cost, attackers can quickly gain access to valuable data.
+Those who fall for phishing scams may end up with malware infections (including ransomware), identity theft and data loss.

-The data that cybercriminals go after includes personal information—like financial account data, credit card numbers and tax and medical records—as well as sensitive business data, such as customer names and contact information, proprietary product secrets and confidential communications.
+The data that cybercriminals go after includes personal identifiable information (PII)—like financial account data, credit card numbers and tax and medical records—as well as sensitive business data, such as customer names and contact information, proprietary product secrets and confidential communications.

-Cybercriminals also use phishing attacks to gain direct access to email, social media, and other accounts or to obtain permissions to modify and compromise connected systems, like point-of-sale terminals and order processing systems.
-Many of the biggest data breaches—like the headline-grabbing 2013 Target breach—start with a phishing email.
-Using a seemingly innocent email, cybercriminals can gain a small foothold and build on it.
+Cybercriminals also use phishing attacks to gain direct access to email, social media and other accounts or to obtain permissions to modify and compromise connected systems, like point-of-sale terminals and order processing systems.
+Many of the biggest data breaches, like the headline-grabbing 2013 Target breach, start with a phishing email.
+By using a seemingly innocent email, cybercriminals can gain a small foothold and build on it.

 Malicious Web Links

-Links, also known as URLs, are common in emails in general and also in phishing emails.
-Malicious links will take users to impostor websites or to sites infected with malicious software, also known as malware.
-Malicious links can be disguised to look like trusted links and are embedded in logos and other images in an email.
+Links, also known as URLs, are common in emails, in general, but also in phishing emails.
+Malicious links take users to impostor websites or sites infected with malicious software, also known as malware.
+Malicious links can be disguised as trusted links and are embedded in logos and other images in an email.

-These look like legitimate file attachments but are actually infected with malware that can compromise computers and the files on them.
+While these may look like legitimate file attachments, they are actually infected with malware that can compromise computers and their files.
 In the case of ransomware—a type of malware—all of the files on a PC could become locked and inaccessible.
 Or a keystroke logger could be installed to track everything a user types, including passwords.
 It’s also important to realise that ransomware and malware infections can spread from one PC to other networked devices, such as external hard drives, servers, and even cloud systems.

-Here is an example of phishing email text shared by international shipper FedEx on its website.
+Here’s an example of a phishing email text shared by international shipper FedEx on its website.
 This email encouraged recipients to print out a copy of an attached postal receipt and take it to a FedEx location to get a parcel that could not be delivered.
-Unfortunately, the attachment contained a virus that infected recipients’ computers.
-Variations of these types of shipping scams are particularly common during the Christmas shopping season, though they are seen year-round.
+Unfortunately, the attachment contained a virus that infected the recipients’ computers.
+Variations of these shipping scams are particularly common during the holiday shopping season, though they’re seen year-round.